beam-campus/logatron/system/apps/logatron_edge/lib/scape/readme.md

 ## Description

-**LogatronEdge.Scape.System** is and LogatronEdge.Application subsystem that is responsible for managing the regions in the scape.
+**Scape.System** is and Edge.Application subsystem that is responsible for managing the regions in the scape.

 ## Diagrams